-Russell A. Miller is a Professor Law at Washington and Lee University School of Law.
+Russell A. Miller is the J.B.
+Stombock Professor Law at Washington and Lee University School of Law.
 His teaching and scholarly research focuses on comparative law theory and methods, comparative constitutional law, German law and legal culture, and public international law.
 He is the Editor-in-Chief of the German Law Journal.

 Subscribe to this Lawfare contributor via RSS.